umami-software/website/content/environment-variables.md

 ### DATABASE_TYPE = postgresql | mysql

 The type of DB to be used.
-Note this is only required for the Docker build.
+This is only required for the Docker build.

 ### DISABLE_UPDATES = 1